SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This document is long.
 I don't want to make you give up the way I gave up halfway through Hadar's matter session on closing (I'm sorry Hadar), ==so here's the format of the content:==
 In true debate fashion, this book will have my claims about what I think a good action to follow is, and what to keep in mind for decisions.
 - If you believe in the claim and decide to implement it, you can skip the reasons and move on. **(try to skip as many bullet points as you can so that you don't lose the will to read this document)**
 - If you disagree instead, I implore you to read the reasoning behind the claim.
-If you're able to take down these reasons with a better claim, a better system, or outweigh them, then you should go ahead with this better claim.
+If you're able to take down these reasons with a better claim, a better system, or outweigh them, then you should proceed with your improved approach.

 It does take effort to keep these policies implemented, and I want to be able to convince you that it is worth the effort to implement something rather than believing, "What happens naturally is enough".
 I don't want mistakes from the past to repeat because I wasn't able to empower my juniors with functional systems.